pcmichaud/micro/docs/_sources/risque_en.rst.txt

 **Exercise E**: An agent has preferences represented by :math:`u(X)=\log X`.
 Her initial wealth is :math:`X_0 = 100` and she faces the risk of loosing 50 with probability 0.5 and win 50 with probability 0.5.
 What is the maximum price she is willing to pay for an insurance that eliminates the risk?

-An approximation to the risk premium exist for small risks.
+An approximation to the risk premium exists for small risks.
 Denoting :math:`\sigma^2` the variance of a small risk with mean zero, the risk premium for an agent with initial wealth :math:`X_0` is well approximated by:

 .. math::
    \tilde\pi = \frac{1}{2}\sigma^2 A(X_0)